mtj0928/nest/README.md

 ### Use `GH_TOKEN` environment variable

-The simplest way is the passing `GH_TOKEN` environment variable. nest uses the token for all GitHub servers.
+The simplest way is the passing `GH_TOKEN` or `GHE_TOKEN` environment variable. nest uses the token for GitHub.com or any other GitHub Enterprise servers.

-> [!WARNING]
-> If you want to install a packages from multiple GitHub servers, this way will not work because the all servers share the same token.

 ### Use `servers` in Nestfile